peterzernia/nixos-configuration/README.md

 formatters, etc must all be installed through AstroNvim.
 Ex `:LspInstall nil_ls` will install the nixos languange server `nil` for syntax highlighting

+## problems
+### dns
+Setting up macbookpro for the first time, I could connect to wifi, but no dns.
+I had to manually edit /etc/resolv.conf to get connected.